flaviomrjr/ecr-cli/README.md

 ## Available functions

 **create-repo:**
-This function creates a new image repo in ECR with some configs imported from a json-file
+This function creates a new image repo in ECR

 Usage:
   ecr create-repo [flags]